zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 - zWinDBSnapshotIgnore
     :   MS SQL Database Snapshots modeling disabled.
 Set to true to disable modeling and monitoring of MS SQL Database snapshots.

+- zWinServicesGroupedByClass
+    :   List of regular expressions for Windows services to model with generic Windows Service class.

 Note: HyperV and MicrosoftWindows ZenPacks share krb5.conf file as well as tools for sending/receiving data.
 Therefore if either HyperV or